KDE/krita/3rdparty/README.md

 If you develop on Linux and your distribution has the dependencies available,

-YOU DO NOT NEED THIS GUIDE AND YOU STOP READING NOW
+YOU DO NOT NEED THIS GUIDE AND YOU SHOULD STOP READING NOW

+Otherwise you risk major confusion.

 == Prerequisites ==